prashantzzz/Hop.It/README.md

 * Double-click the file to launch the game.
 * No installation or Python required.

-### Using exe from dist.zip

-1. Download the dist.zip file from [release](https://github.com/prashantzzz/Hop.It/releases/tag/Hop.It)
-2. Unzip it then go to dist/main/main.exe
-3. Run the .exe file

 ### Run from Source

 1. Clone or download this repository.